cloudera/hue/docs/sdk/sdk.md

 This document will orient you with the general structure of Hue and will walk you through adding a new application using the SDK.

-NOTE: Hue began its life as "Cloudera Desktop," so you may find references to "Desktop" in a few places.

 From 30,000 feet
 ----------------